Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

-Because all contributions are made and the work in the service is conserved regardless of the customer and agent's respective speeds, this model may be most appropriate for services of higher quality, formality, or importance, where customers may be more likely to remain engaged \citepm{ascarza2018some}.
+\begin{remark}[\editTwo{On} Conservation of Work] Because $\rho$, $\rho_\mathsf{1}$, and $\rho_\mathsf{2}$ do not depend on $\eta$, we see that the synchronicity may alter the agent's pace, but it does not change the interdependence: the total taskload distribution between the two sides is independent of $\eta$.
+This reflects the fact that the service runs until its natural duration, meaning the time of the last contribution.
+Because all contributions are made and the work in the service is conserved regardless of the customer and agent's respective speeds, this model may be most appropriate for services of higher quality, formality, or importance, where customers may be more likely to remain engaged.
 For example, customers have a vested stake in the success of the tax preparation services discussed in Section~\ref{intro}, and thus they should be likely to respond to the tax agent's contributions, regardless of the agent's pace.
-By comparison, there may be less sensitive services, such as in online customer service chat portals, in which customers simply may renege from the interaction entirely if the agent does not respond sufficiently quickly.
-This latter example may be better managed through \emph{systematic closure}, which \citetm{daw2021co} modeled as a stopping time defined on the filtration of the Hawkes service model.
-In such cases, the conversation of work property need not hold.
-Fitting the scope of this work, we will remain focused on the natural duration setting.\endnote{Nevertheless, in Appendix~\ref{numerSec}, we offer numerical demonstration that the managerial insights that follow are robust to both natural and systematic closure.
-We reserve formal analysis of systematic closure for future research.}
+By comparison, there may be less sensitive services in which customers simply may renege from the interaction entirely if the agent does not respond sufficiently quickly. \editTwo{Such a setting} may be better modeled and managed through \emph{systematic closure}.
+Under systematic closure, if the natural closure point cannot be observed \citep[meaning the customer does not ``say goodbye,'' as was observed by][]{ascarza2018some}, the service platform must deploy some policy to determine when to mark the service as concluded.
+For example, the system may automatically close the service after some period of customer inactivity.
+In this service interaction modeling framework, \cite{daw2021co} proposed to model the space of possible systematic closure policies as the collection of almost surely finite stopping times defined on the filtration of the Hawkes cluster model.
+One can quickly notice that \editTwo{this} conservation of work property need not hold for any arbitrary stopping time: a deterministic closure time $t$ (which is a trivially adapted stopping time) will \emph{not} exhibit this property.
+Fitting the scope of this work, we remain focused on the natural duration setting.\endnote{Nevertheless, in Appendix~\ref{numerSec}, we offer numerical demonstration that the managerial insights that follow are robust to both natural and systematic closure.
+We reserve formal analysis of systematic closure for future research.} \end{remark}